numbas/numbas-extension-codewords/README.md

 ### `sleppian_array(basis)`

 Generate the Sleppian array corresponding to the given basis set.
 Each row in the result is a coset, sorted by weight.

+_I'm aware of the spelling mistake - it should be "Slepian", but my source material was incorrect and it's too much work to change now!_

 ### `is_coset_leader(word,basis)`